-The 24 game is a game I’ve always liked playing.
-The problem is this: given four cards, one has to try to make 24 using the four basic operations and using each number once and only once.
+The 24 game is a game I've always liked playing.
+The problem is this: given four numbers, one has to try to make 24 using the four basic operations and using each number once and only once.

 The instinctive approach

 My first instinct was to construct all possible expressions that are possible with the four numbers and check whether any of them equal 24, or any other number you choose.
-It is easy to permute the numbers and operations, but the difficulty lies in the placement of brackets.
+It is easy to permute the numbers and operations, but the main difficulty lies in the placement of brackets.

 For four numbers, the possible positions of brackets are still iterable, though just barely, and makes the code look very ugly.
 For example, there is a solution on Rosetta Code that uses this principle; it specifies all the possible bracket insertion indices in an arithmetic expression string using the following code snippet:

 brackets = ( [()] + [(x,y) for x in range(0, exprlen, 2) for y in range(x+4, exprlen+2, 2) if (x,y) != (0,exprlen+1)] + [(0, 3+1, 4+2, 7+3)] ) # double brackets case